thephez/readme-dash-core/v0.14.1/Core Reference/P2P Network/Control Messages.md

 *Added in protocol version 70001 as described by BIP37.*

-The [`filterload` message](core-ref-p2p-network-control-messages#section-filterload) tells the receiving peer to filter all relayed transactions and requested merkle blocks through the provided filter.
-This allows clients to receive transactions relevant to their wallet plus a configurable rate of false positive transactions which can provide plausible-deniability privacy.
+The [`filterload` message](core-ref-p2p-network-control-messages#section-filterload) tells the receiving <<glossary:peer>> to filter all relayed transactions and requested <<glossary:merkle blocks>> through the provided filter.
+This allows clients to receive transactions relevant to their <<glossary:wallet>> plus a configurable rate of false positive transactions which can provide plausible-deniability privacy.

 | Bytes    | Name         | Data Type | Description
 |----------|--------------|-----------|---------------